Getting out of a toxic relationship with someone you are addicted to can be difficult.

 This is one of the reasons women are more socially successful than men: they are better at building support networks.

-Stop confiding with him, stop sharing stories about your day, stop telling your feelings.
-It’s a sense of bonding, of our partner knowing us more than anyone else that keeps us together.
+Stop confiding with him, stop sharing stories about your day, and stop telling your feelings.

 The less information you feed your toxic relationship, the easier it will be to detach yourself.